-Requests for withdrawal should be put in writing using the form found in Appendix 3 of this policy and addressed to a head teacher.
-A copy of withdrawal requests will be placed in the pupil's educational record.
+Requests for withdrawal should be put in writing using the form found in the Appendix of this policy and addressed to a head teacher.
+A copy of withdrawal requests will be placed in the student's educational record.
 The head teacher will discuss the request with parents and take appropriate action.
-Alternative work will be given to pupils who are withdrawn from sex education.
+Alternative work will be given to students who are withdrawn from sex education.